StefanSchroeder/Gocal/README.md

 ==========

 * When you have multiple events on the same date, they are overlapping.
 I don't intend to fix that.
+Use the Newline to arrange your stuff.
 * Not all text will fit into the cells with some settings, because the font size is not adapted dynamically to the paper format.
 It's a feature, not a bug.
 * When using the A5 paper size, the last row of a page wraps to the next page.